rzavalet/rzavalet.github.io/about.markdown

 permalink: /about/
 ---

 Hi!
 My name is Ricardo, I am software developer from Mexico.
 I work on in-memory and distributed databases.
+Opinions in this blog are my own.